umigv/nav-onboarding-2025/README.md

 ROS is designed for the Ubuntu Operating System, a Linux distribution, so some environment setup is required before diving into programming with ROS.

 # Environment Setup
-We run ROS in a virtualized Linux environment for ease of use. macOS (Apple Silicon) uses a VM, and other devices use Docker.
+We run ROS in a virtualized Linux environment for ease of use.
 Follow the directions for your system.
+See below for

+* macOS (Apple Silicon)
+* Windows/Linux
+* macOS (Intel)

 Before you start, if you don't have a GitHub account, make one.